-This newsletter contains information we hope you will find helpful on system upgrade projects, water conservation, customer service resources and general news.
+This newsletter contains information we hope you will find useful, including details on system upgrade projects, water conservation tips, customer service resources and news of your water resource being named "Best Tasting Water".

-In addition, we have also included our Annual Drinking Water Quality Report.
-You will find that testing conducted throughout 2022 shows that your drinking water meets or exceeds all state and federal water quality standards.
+We are also including our Annual Drinking Water Quality Report which details the results of testing conducted 2023.
+This rigorous testing shows that your water meets or exceeds all state and federal water guality standards.